MicrosoftDocs/OfficeDocs-O365SecComp-pr.ja-JP/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- nº は cartão
+- n ° do cartão
 - nº do cartao

 - nº. do cartão

-- なしは cartão
+- no do cartão
-- なしは cartao
+- いいえ。
 - no. do cartão

 -